mre/endler.dev/content/2025/how-to-review-code/index.md

 Over time, I learned a thing or two about how to review code effectively.
 I focus on different things now than when I started.
-This describes my current approach to code reviews.

 ## Think About The Big Picture

 Bad reviews are narrow in scope.
-They focus on syntax, style, and minor issues instead of systems design, maintainability, and extensibility.
+They focus on syntax, style, and minor issues instead of maintainability and extensibility.

 Good reviews look at not only the changes, but also what problems the changes solve, what future issues might arise, and how a change fits into the overall design of the system.

 I like to look at the lines that *weren't* changed.
-They often tell the real story.
+They often tell the true story.

 For example, often people forget to update a related section of the codebase or the docs.
-This can lead to confusion, bugs, or even breaking changes or security issues.
+This can lead to bugs, confusion, breaking changes, or security issues.

 Be thorough and look at all call-sites of the new code.
-Have they been updated?
+Have they been correctly updated?
 Are the tests still testing the right thing?
 Are the changes in the right place?